Poll managers have a unique opportunity to serve their community, meet their neighbors, and become involved in the democratic process.

 How to Apply

-Persons interested should complete an online Poll Manager’s Application.
+Persons interested should complete a Poll Manager’s Application.
 By submitting an application, your name will be added to our database of citizens who are interested in serving as a poll manager.
-You will receive by email an automatically generated courtesy copy of the application information you submit.

 When a position becomes available at a precinct in our county, the Precinct Clerk (the person who supervises that precinct) uses this database to contact citizens to fill the vacancy.